This isn't a quick and easy lasagna. This is a slow and divine lasagna. A memorable lasagna. And we have a Simply Recipes reader to thank for it.

 Prepare the Bolognese Meat Sauce

-2 Add the beef, pork, sausage to the soffritto, and increase the heat to high; cook until browned.
-Sprinkle with the clove, cinnamon, and pepper.
+Add the beef, pork, and sausage to the soffritto and increase the heat to high.
+Cook until browned.
+Sprinkle with the ground clove, cinnamon, and pepper.

-3 Stir in tomatoes, bring to a simmer and reduce the heat to medium.
+Stir in the tomatoes and bring to a simmer.
+Reduce the heat to medium.
 Cook over medium heat for 15 minutes.
 If you are using whole canned tomatoes, break them up as you add them to the sauce.

-4 Add milk and season with sea salt.
-Then turn down the heat and let simmer for 2 and 1/2 hours.
+Add the milk, season with sea salt, then turn down the heat and let simmer for 2 and 1/2 hours.
 Stir at least every 20 minutes.
 Whenever the sauce simmers down to the point that it is sticking to the bottom of the pan, just add 1/4 cup of water and scrape up the browned bits from the bottom and continue to cook.

 Prepare the Lasagna